CodeByEnzo/Quai-Antique/README.md

 THEN,
 mysql -u username -p
 Enter your password, (By default, it should be id = root and password = root or maybe no password, depends of your set)
-Now you should be able to run run querys starting with :
+Now you should be able to run querys starting with :
 create database db_quai;

 Once this done you can now send the querys that is in RequetteSQL.sql one by one.